-Big data.
+Byproduct data.
 In the past, detailed and real-time data about public transit was difficult to acquire (Dessouky, Hall, Nowroozi, & Mourikas, 1999).
-However, this has changed due to the development of transportation data collection and sharing technologies.
-The emergence of Big Data and corresponding data-driven methods show a new way to overcome the existing flaws of traditional data.
-The definition of Big Data is diverse under different circumstances.
-A universally accepted definition can be generally categorized as “three Vs”: large volume, high variety, fast velocity (Ayed, Halima, & Alimi, 2015; Chen, Mao, & Liu, 2014).
-(Miller & Goodchild, 2015)The widespread application of advanced transmission, data storage, and computational infrastructure and rapid progress of information and communication technologies (ICTs) provide the technical support for the Big Data (Hilbert, 2016).
+However, this has changed due to the development of new data collection and sharing technologies, often used to support activities such as operations and customer relations rather than scientific research.
+The widespread application of new data capture, data storage, computational infrastructure and information and communication technologies (ICTs) provide the technical support for what is often labeled Big Data (Hilbert, 2016).
+The definition of Big Data is diverse; a commonly accepted definition encompasses the “three Vs”: large volume, high variety, fast velocity (Ayed, Halima, & Alimi, 2015; Chen, Mao, & Liu, 2014).
+However, as Miller & Goodchild (2015) argue, in many applications, especially in urban science, the unique and valuable characteristic of Big Data is ubiquity: its widespread coverage and availability, often as a byproduct of digitally-enable operations and activities.